 We’re staying at one of the two nice old hotels in Oklahoma City, near the Bricktown shopping district.
 By the door to the restaurant, between wine racks and brass door handle, the rule “No Weapons” is emblazoned on the glass.
 At our late and leisurely breakfast, the waitress tells us they’re about to start filming down there in the lounge, by the fireplace: Real Housewives of Oklahoma.
-We eat fluffy, syrupy pancakes (Philip’s) and veggie omelet (mine) and drink hot tea.
+We eat fluffy, syrupy pancakes (my husband’s) and veggie omelet (mine) and drink hot tea.
 The filming is slow to get going.
 We don’t glimpse even a single Housewife.

 Before we leave for the horse show, I walk down the wind-tunnel-ish street to the pharmacy recommended by Guest Services.
 I round the corner toward the iPhone’s pinned location and find a desolate wall of concrete, two people smoking in an unmarked doorway.
 They direct me around the building and through revolving doors, into a formerly majestic space now occupied by sad little poorly lit shops.
 The drugstore is no bigger than a hotel room and doesn’t carry plain old Colgate.